-Feeding your lawn with fertilizer should be a straightforward concept, but once you decide to do it, you might be faced with a shocking number of questions that pop up.
-Our experts have put together this guide to answer the most common question homeowners ask about fertilizing their lawns.
-Whether you decide to do it yourself or hire the experts at Rainbow Lawncare, this information can help you feel confident in making the best decisions about this fundamental aspect of caring for the lawn you love.
+Fertilizing your lawn should be a straightforward concept, but once you decide to do it, you might be shocked by the number of options and questions that pop up!
+Our lawn care experts created this guide to answer homeowners’ most common questions about fertilizing their lawns and provide Minnesota lawn fertilizer recommendations.
+Whether you do it yourself or hire the experts at Rainbow Lawncare, this information can help you feel confident in making the best decisions about this fundamental aspect of caring for the lawn you love.

-While a lawn is considered a standard part of a home landscape, grass requires ongoing maintenance.
-For lush, green grass, it is essential to mow properly, water when dry, and provide missing nutrients through fertilization.
+Your lawn is a big part of your home’s landscape, and it requires ongoing maintenance.
+For lush, green grass, it is essential to mow properly, water adequately, and provide missing nutrients through fertilization.
 Some types of grass are drought tolerant or only need to be mowed a couple of times a year; however, all lawns will benefit from fertilizer service.

 Increase plant health with proper nutrition

-Most lawns are nutrient deficient, and grass is a plant that requires proper nutrients to reach optimal health.
-Replenishing soil nutrients with fertilizer on a regular basis helps your lawn reach optimal health.
+Grass is a plant that requires adequate nutrients to reach optimal health.
+Regularly replenishing soil nutrients with fertilizer helps your lawn thrive.

 Decrease water run-off

-A lawn that is thin or patchy due to a lack of nutrients is subject to water run-off during storms.
-Including fertilizer as part of your regular lawn maintenance routine creates thicker turf that slows stormwater runoff and allows for water retention in the soil.
+A lawn that becomes thin or patchy due to a lack of nutrients is subject to water run-off during storms.
+Including fertilizer as part of your regular lawn maintenance routine creates thicker turf that slows stormwater run-off and allows for the soil to retain more water.

-Your plants will be less prone to weed infestation
+Your yard will be less prone to weed infestation

-Weeds can thrive in less than optimal soil conditions, as you may already have noticed.
-A thicker, healthier lawn means less opportunity for weeds to take hold.
+Weeds can thrive in less than optimal soil conditions.
+A thicker, healthier lawn allows less opportunity for weeds to take hold.

 The best time to fertilize your lawn, regardless of where you live, is when it is actively growing.
-In Minnesota, that timeframe can vary a bit, however, a good spring feeding can take place sometime in April.
+In Minnesota, that timeframe can vary a bit; however, a good spring feeding can generally take place in April.
 Fertilizing throughout the growing season will support healthy, even lawn growth.
-We also recommend doing a final fertilizer application on your Minnesota lawn in late fall.
+We recommend a final fertilizer application on your Minnesota lawn in late fall.

 How many times a year should I fertilize my lawn?